neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects.md

 # Projects
-A summary of some of the projects lead by the Neuroinformatics Unit.
-Please also see our [collaborations](/collaborations) page for details of other work we do.
+A summary of some of the Neuroinformatics Unit projects.

 (projects-neuroanatomy)=
 ## Neuroanatomy